borntofrappe/react-practice/02 - FreeCodeCamp Podcast App/README.md

 ## Development

-The projects I want to create in this series are centered around React.
-With this in mind I will create React-powered applications.
-That holds true, but this does not prevent me from learning and practicing with concepts only tangentially related to the framework.
-This is clear in the notes which follow, but I just wanted to stress the change in perspective.
+The projects I want to create in the **reactice** series are centered around React, and with this in mind I will create React-powered applications only.
+That holds true, but this does not prevent me from learning and practicing with concepts outside of the framework's scope.
+This is clear by the notes which follow, but I just wanted to stress the change in perspective.

 This react series is about learning and improving my React skills, but most importantly is about: